binchoi/habit-racer/README.md

     we leverage the fact that Spring has a ObjectMapper which they provide with the above configuration already made.
 Hence, we can simply use it by inserting the following code: ``@Autowired ObjectMapper objectMapper;`` and replacing ``new ObjectMapper().writeValueAsString(dto)`` with ``objectMapper.writeValueAsString(dto)``
     (cred: Inflearn question 30590)
+* Q: What kinds of information can be saved in HttpSession via `setAttribute()`?
+What should be the primary function of `HttpSession`?
+  * A: